-IMPORTANT: To prevent serious damage to the engine caused by a lean fuel mixture, do not operate your outboard (if the jets were changed for high elevation) at a lower elevation unless the jets are changed again to correspond to the new elevation.
+IMPORTANT: To prevent serious damage to the engine caused by a lean fuel mixture, do not operate the outboard (if the jets were changed for high elevation) at a lower elevation unless the jets are changed again to correspond to the new elevation.

-Operating your outboard at an elevation higher than 750 m (2500 ft.) above sea level may require a carburetor jet change and/or different pitch propeller.
+Operating the outboard at an elevation higher than 762 m (2500 ft.) above sea level may require a carburetor jet change.
 Consult your dealer.
 This will reduce the normal performance loss experienced as a result of reduced oxygen in the air causing an overly rich fuel mixture.